siddharth-krishna/weak-consistency-proofs/README.md

         with their specification.
 - `lib/`: Old version of array-map proof.
 - `misc/`: Contains miscellaneous boogie proofs and work-in-progress.
-    * `simpleConcurrent/`: Contains java packages to be used for testing with Violat.
-    * `build.sh`: Shell commands to be used for Violat testing.
-    * `treiber.bpl`: CIVL's proof of Treiber stack, slightly modified.
-    * `treiber-known.bpl`: Treiber stack proof, using Grasshopper's reachability axioms and `known()` trigger trick.
-    * `queue-basic.bpl`: CIVL proof of simplified Java/Michael-Scott queue.
-        Uses reachability axioms from `treiber.bpl` and also its version of ownership transfer.
-Need to add monotonic `size` operation.
-    * `queue-basic-known.bpl`: CIVL proof of simplified Java/Michael-Scott queue.
-        Uses Grasshopper's reachability axioms.
-        Has `push`, `pop`, and `size`, and proves memory safety.
-        Needs invariant tying abstract state to concrete state to prove monotonicity.

 ## Encoding